imvu/bluesteel/README.md

 The **Presneter** folder contains all the code that builds the html front web page, contains the Json public API, deals with urls, and utilizes all the apps located on the `logic/` folder to handle the data properly.
 All the code that interacts with the user should live in this folder.

 The **Logic** folder contains all the internal apps, each of these apps is in charge of handle BlueSteel's internal data.
 No public API calls / Urls / Views are allowed at this level.
 The majority of the apps tries to follow the pattern of Controller - Model, where the Controller holds almost all the logic to interact with the models.

+## What is BlueSteel ##

+- BlueSteel is a tool that help us track the performance of a given project.
+To achieve that goal, BlueSteel uses 4 concepts: `Layouts + Projects`, `Workers`, `Definitions`, `Executions`.

+- `Layouts + Projects`: A *Layout* is a group of projects, and a *Project* is the information that BlueSteel will use to *clone*, *pull*, *identify* where the source code lives, and check the *state* of the project (Active or Inactive).
+We will need to setup a Layout and a project if we want to use BlueSteel.

+- `Workers`: A *Worker* is a software downloaded from BlueSteel and capable of communicating back and forth with BlueSteel.
+This worker will accomplish several tasks like:

+    - Clone and/or pull an existing project.
+    - Checkout the project at the correct commit.
+    - Execute the right benchmark for that commit.
+    - Report back the results of that benchmark to BlueSteel.

+- `Definitions`: A *Benchmark Definition* is a list of commands that a worker will execute sequentially and will report back to BlueSteel.
+Normally a Benchmark Definition will be executed per every combination of commit and worker present in BlueSteel.
+This can be controlled on the benchmark definition setup.

+- `Executions`: A *Benchmark Execution* is the result of all the executed commands present on a Benchmark Definition.
+Those results will provide enough information to BlueSteel to represent visual results and to generate notifications in the case of a fluctuation.

 ## Working with BlueSteel ##